 - Aspirations – interested in own personal development

-Which is exactly what the 21st Century employer and business is looking for.
+Which is exactly what the 21st Century employer and business are looking for.

 Interestingly in 2016, the World Economic Forum published a study on the core attributes for the 21st Century and identified 6 character qualities – which map almost perfectly to the above: